 Or better yet, head out to any bar in the metro and experience the night scene. 🙂

-- Wake up at 4AM and head out to the South Bus terminal.
+- Wake up at 4:00 a.m. and head out to South Bus terminal.
 Take a bus to Bato via Liloan.
 Travel time to Oslob is 3 hours.

 - Drop off at brgy.
 Tan-awan in Oslob.
 Inform the driver ahead.
 Fare is P150.

-- Arrange a boat for Sumilon island.
-Boat rent is P1500 good for entire day.
+- Arrange a boat for Sumilon Island.
+Boat rent is P1,500 for an entire day.
 Beach bum and rest!